- What is a short frenulum?

-The frenulumof the penis is the elastic fold of the skin that joins the underside of the glans (head of the penis) with the inner surface of the foreskin.
+The frenulum of the penis is the elastic fold of the skin that joins the underside of the glans (head of the penis) with the inner surface of the foreskin.
 Its function is to help the foreskin to contract over the glans.

-The main problem with short frenulum is the discomfort it causes, as well as problems during sexual intercouse.
+The main problem with short frenulum is the discomfort it causes, as well as problems during sexual intercourse.
 Also, it can make maintaining hygiene difficult, as it can make it difficult to clean under the foreskin, increasing the risk of infections.

 The main symptom is difficulty pulling back the foreskin, as well as pain and tension in the penis.
 This pain increases during sexual intercourse and can tear and cause bleeding because of the concentration of blood in the area.

 A short frenulum is often misdiagnosed as phimosis (where the foreskin is too tight to be pulled back), due to the common major symptom of being unable to retract the foreskin, but it is not the same disease.
 The doctor should perform a physical examination to assess the problem and the degree of it.

 In many cases, however, surgery is the only real solution.
-There are several surgical techniques that may be used, including reparative plastic surgery (fenuloplasty), the resection of the frenulum (frenectomy) or circumcision.
+There are several surgical techniques that may be used, including reparative plastic surgery (frenuloplasty), the resection of the frenulum (frenectomy) or circumcision.

-Urologistsspecialise in treating all conditions of the genitalia.
+Urologists specialise in treating all conditions of the genitalia.
 Within this field, andrologists specifically deal with male sexual and reproductive issues.